 If the family does not agree with the school’s decision about eligibility or about required supports and services there are procedures and legal protections to appeal the decision.
 For more resources on developing an IEP see www.wrightslaw.com.

 How can a neuropsychological evaluation help develop IEP goals?

-Medical teams recommend that children who have received cancer directed treatment that can result in risk for cognitive changes should participate in a neuropsychological evaluation.
+Medical teams recommend that children who have received cancer-directed treatment that can result in a risk for cognitive changes should participate in a neuropsychological evaluation.
 A neuropsychological evaluation is more comprehensive than a psychoeducational evaluation.
 In addition to examining cognitive and academic skills, this assessment will explore the abilities which contribute to academic and daily life success.
-This includes verbal abilities (receptive, expressive and pragmatic skills), visual-spatial and visual-motor abilities, verbal and visual memory, attention and executive functions (including inhibition, planning, problem solving and organizing), social-emotional functioning, and independent adaptive functioning.
+This includes verbal abilities (receptive, expressive and pragmatic skills), visual-spatial and visual-motor abilities, verbal and visual memory, attention and executive functions (including inhibition, planning, problem-solving and organizing), social-emotional functioning, and independent adaptive functioning.
 The neuropsychological evaluation can be submitted to the Child Study Team, and if the school chooses, will replace the in-school assessment.
 A neuropsychological evaluation can provide critical information that is used to design specific measurable goals.
 IEP goals are not limited to specific academic skills!
 They can include targets for language development, social-emotional development, independence, etc.

 Who can help?

-Many people inside and outside of the school system can contribute to 504 Accommodation Plan and IEP development.
+Many people inside and outside of the school system can contribute to the 504 Accommodation Plan and IEP development.
 Parents/guardians, educators, intervention therapists, neuropsychologists, social workers, nurses, and physicians can each have unique information that contributes to the document.
 If you are looking for more information about the 504/IEP process there are many websites and books that can answer specific questions.
 Talk to your treatment team for suggestions.